Back to Case Studies

 LOC bridge in Missouri, USA

-During a two-week period in August 2017, Acrow Bridge took part in training of the U.S. Army Reserve’s 652nd Multi-Role Bridge Company on the assembly and disassembly of Acrow modular steel bridges used in military operations.
-The exercises provided an opportunity for the 652nd Engineers to train on bridge construction prior to the company’s deployment to Iraq, where it will assume duties of the Bridge Training Team in support of the Iraqi Army and the Coalition Joint Task Force.
+During a two-week period in August 2017, Acrow took part in training the U.S. Army Reserve’s 652nd Multi-Role Bridge Company on the assembly and disassembly of Acrow modular steel bridges used in military operations.
+The exercises provided an opportunity for the 652nd Engineers to train on bridge construction prior to the Company’s deployment to Iraq, where it assumed duties of the Bridge Training Team in support of the Iraqi Army and the Coalition Joint Task Force.
+The training took

 You also might be interested in